-It is a good idea to test your internet speed to ensure your plan is delivering on their service.
+It is a good idea to test your speed to ensure your plan is delivering on their service before your vacation rental guests arrive.
 To test your internet speed, you can use an internet speed checker like HighSpeedInternet.com.
 At the click of a button, you will be able to see what your current speed is and how it compares to other internet speeds.

-Then, it is also a good idea to add the speed results to your Airbnb listing page, if you are using their platform.
+Then, it is also a good idea to add the speed resuflts to your Airbnb listing page, if you are using their platform.
 All you need to do is:

 Over the last few years, great advances have been made when it comes to internet accessibility, speed, and cost.
 In fact, there is no reason why you should not offer your guests free Wi-Fi.
 It will help you to attract more bookings and deliver a far superior guest experience.
 Plus, considering that there is a wide range of smart home devices that use Wi-Fi, it really is a great investment overall.